Solar-network/docs/docs/desktop-wallet/rewards.md

 There is no requirement to send or lock additional funds in order to participate in consensus.

-This transaction fee is awarded to the Block Producer who forges the transaction in a given block.
+This transaction fee is awarded to the Block Producer who adds the transaction to a given block.

 !!! info